wdporter/acim/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 ---

-29.&emsp;Miracles praise God through you.
+29. Miracles praise God through you.
 ²They praise Him by honouring His creations, affirming their perfection.
 ³They heal because they deny body-identification and affirm spirit-identification.